-It was around this time that several liaisons occurred, during which the testatrix was claimed to have requested that both the Bank of Westminster and the respondent were to act as joint executors, with the responsibility of issuing annuities to close relatives and local named charities.
+It was around this time that several liaisons occurred; during which, the testatrix was claimed to have requested that the Bank of Westminster and the respondent were to act as joint executors, with the responsibility of issuing annuities to close relatives and local named charities.

-All of these (and other) inexplicable changes resulted in an estate worth £115,000, which in 1947 was no small sum, especially when it was noted that the deceased had taken the initial decision to leave the residual estate to the respondent, which had since increased from less than £1000 to now over £100,000.
+All of these (and other) inexplicable changes resulted in an estate worth £115,000; which in 1947, was no small sum when it was noted that the deceased had taken the initial decision to leave the residual estate to the respondent, while its value had since increased from less than £1000 to now over £100,000.

-And so it was, after careful examination of the facts, uniformly decided that both the will and codicil were to be held as invalid, and that referral to the High Court of Justice (Probate Division) on those grounds would be made for the purposes of a resubmission, but with the absence of beneficial rights granted to the respondent, while reminding the parties that;
+And so after careful examination of the facts, the House uniformly decided that both the will and codicil were to be held as invalid, and that a referral to the High Court of Justice (Probate Division) on those grounds would be made for the purposes of a resubmission, but with the absence of beneficial rights granted to the respondent, while reminding the parties that;